swildermann/azure-docs/articles/synapse-analytics/sql/resources-self-help-sql-on-demand.md

 ## Query fails with error: Websocket connection was closed unexpectedly.

-If your query fails with the error message: ```Websocket connection was closed unexpectedly```, it means that your browser connection to Synapse Studio was interrupted, for example because of a network issue.
+If your query fails with the error message: 'Websocket connection was closed unexpectedly', it means that your browser connection to Synapse Studio was interrupted, for example because of a network issue.

 To resolve this, rerun this query.
 If this message occurs often in your environment, advise help from your network administrator, check firewall settings and [visit this troubleshooting guide for more information](https://docs.microsoft.com/en-us/azure/synapse-analytics/troubleshoot/troubleshoot-synapse-studio).